Department of Residence Recycles!

 RRR- Rider Recycling Revolution

 In August 2009, a pilot program by the Recycling Reuse and Technology Transfer Center (RRTTC), implemented the Rider Recycling Revolution program, (RRR).
-Rider Hall was selected as the first hall to take on the challenge and since then, the nine remaining halls and ROTH complex have joined the program.
+Rider Hall was selected as the first hall to take on the challenge and since then the nine remaining halls, ROTH complex, and Panther Village have joined the program and now have single stream recycling.
 To read more about the program,click here.

 In addition to BigBelly compactors, UNI and the City of Cedar Falls also provides a university/city collection site west of Hudson Road and north of the UNI Power Plant.
 Eight roll-off containers are used at this site for recycling.
 Plastics numbers 1-7, plastic grocery bags, clear glass, tin cans, office paper, cardboard, newsprint and magazines are accepted at this site.

 University Book and Supply offers students another way to be good to the environment with their book donation program.
 This program is for students to donate gently used textbooks that no longer have any value.
 Books are accepted throughout the year and go toward the cause of global literacy.
 For more information about donations contact University Book and Supply at 319-266-7581.

 Panther Pick-Up is a program that started on campus to meet the need of students as they prepare to leave campus.
 This event is held in the spring and is a good way for students to get rid of things they would normally throw away.
 Panther Pick-Up accepts usable items such as mattresses, running shoes, books, and carpet.
 These items are then donated to local charitable organizations.
 Last year Panther Pick-Up collected 11,340 pounds of household and personal items, almost double the amount of the previous year.
 This event is not only a good way to lighten your load, but it’s also a great opportunity to do something good for the environment and help others at the same time.